felixjwong/antibioticsai/README.md

 ```sh
 chemprop_predict --test_path test.csv --checkpoint_dir "initial_checkpoints" --preds_path "test_predictions.csv" --features_generator rdkit_2d_normalized --no_features_scaling &
 ```
-To run the substructure analysis, install any needed packages, execute the code in "group.ipynb".
+To run the substructure analysis, install any needed packages and execute the code in "group.ipynb".

 <!-- CONTACT -->
 ## Contact

-For questions or comments about this code, please reach out to felix j wong at gmail (no spaces, add domain name).
+For questions or comments about this repository, please reach out to felix j wong at gmail (no spaces, add domain name).